Virginia announces record surplus for fiscal year - Farmville

 Virginia announces record surplus for fiscal year

-Governor Ralph Northam reported recently that Virginia reached the end of fiscal year 2021 with an historic $2.6 billion surplus, the largest in the commonwealth’s history.
+Gov. Ralph Northam reported recently that Virginia reached the end of fiscal year 2021 with an historic $2.6 billion surplus, the largest in the commonwealth’s history.
 Total revenue collections soared 14.5% over fiscal year 2020, ahead of the forecast of 2.7% growth.

 “We have effectively managed Virginia’s finances through the pandemic, and now we are seeing the results — record-breaking revenue gains, a recovery that has outpaced the nation and recognition as the best place to do business,” Northam said.
 “Fueled by a surging economy, federal American Rescue Plan funds and the largest surplus in Virginia history, we have significant resources available to make transformational investments in this commonwealth.
 I look forward to working with the General Assembly in the fall to seize this opportunity so we can build a brighter future for all Virginians. ”